mrevanngo/LOL-statistical-analysis/README.md

 The observed difference in comeback rates between Eastern and Western leagues was compared against the null distribution.
 Based on the p-value obtained from the permutation test:

-- If p-value < 0.05: We reject the null hypothesis and conclude that Eastern leagues have a statistically significantly higher comeback rate.
+- P-value: 0.9731
-- If p-value ≥ 0.05: We fail to reject the null hypothesis and conclude that there is no significant difference in comeback rates between regions.
+- We fail to reject the null hypothesis and conclude that there is no significant difference in comeback rates between regions.

 The conclusion from this test informs our understanding of whether regional playstyle differences actually translate to measurable performance differences when playing from behind.